KiranCS-17/identity-managment/README.md

 27. Device access events based on white/black list of speech and guesture of A-Party,CUG
 28. Device access events based on relation of other measuring devices ( relative to temperature sensor, electricity consumption or user of CUG or any one in CUG,usage of    	 data on a day)
 29. XR ( AR/VR ) based events in control and data plane that can be (Real, Induced,Relative)
+30. Attaching from specific network slice event in combination with above events
+31. Events due to self Activations of SIM and linking to primary/secondary devices including CUG
+32. Events induced due to alternative messaging mechanisms

 **Realization**